DPDK/dpdk/doc/guides/freebsd_gsg/intro.rst

 This document contains instructions for installing and configuring the Intel® Data Plane Development Kit(Intel® DPDK) software.
-It is designed to get customers up and running quickly.
-The document describes how to compile and run an Intel® DPDK application in a FreeBSD* application (bsdapp) environment, without going deeply into detail.
+It is designed to get customers up and running quickly and describes how to compile and run an Intel® DPDK application in a FreeBSD* application (bsdapp) environment, without going deeply into detail.